 Change the first paragraph as follows:

-(#2215)The Quiet element defines an interval during which no transmission occurs in the current channel.
-This interval that might be used to assist in making channel measurements without interference from other STAs in the BSS, or to protect channel access at the start of restricted TWT service periods (see 35.7.4.2 (Quieting STAs during restricted TWT service periods(#2215))).
+(#5594, #6229)(#2215)The Quiet element defines an interval during which no transmissions occur in the current channel from STAs in the BSS with the exceptions stated in 35.7.4.2 (Quieting STAs during restricted TWT service periods). during which no transmission occurs in the current channel.
+This interval This interval might be used to assist in making channel measurements without interference from other STAs in the BSS, or to protect channel access at the start of restricted TWT service periods (see 35.7.4.2 (Quieting STAs during restricted TWT service periods(#2215))).
 The format of the Quiet element is shown in Figure 9-284 (Quiet element format).

 TGbe editor: Modify subclause 9.4.2.170 Reduced Neighbor Report element as shown below: